NeutronX-dev/osu-recoverer/README.md

 ./target/release/osu-recoverer.exe
 ```
 ## Usage
+Before getting started, you must make a folder named `maps` on the same folder as the executable.
 When you open the file you will be prompted with your osu!
 ID like this
 ```
 osu!user_id: _
 ```